iva2k/ionic3-feathers/README.md

 ## Step 5.
 Create User Login in the app

+First we will modify Home page and Todo component to lazy-loading modules, showing how all pages and components will be done for faster app responsiveness:

+  - Add file src/pages/home/home.module.ts
+  - Add ```@IonicPage()``` and related import from ionic-angular to src/pages/home/home.ts
+  - Change usages of HomePage component to string 'HomePage' and remove all imports of HomePage.

+Do the same for Todo component, import it in home.module.ts and list in "imports" section.

 To be continued...

 ## Step 6.
 Create todo items from the app